sunshowers-code/rust-cli-recommendations/src/cli-parser.md

 **Why not?**
 * The derive macro is an optional feature that pulls in extra dependencies and increases build times.
 * The derive macro can be a bit magical.
-Looking at [the source code of clap_derive](https://github.com/clap-rs/clap/blob/master/clap_derive/src/lib.rs) may be useful sometimes.
+Looking at [the source code of clap_derive](https://github.com/clap-rs/clap/blob/master/clap_derive/src/lib.rs), or the generated output with [cargo-expand](https://crates.io/crates/cargo-expand), may be useful.
+* The derive macro is less flexible than the builder API.
+For example, for an argument used multiple times like `-v -v -v`, the builder API can tell you exactly which position each `-v` was used in.
+The derive macro can only tell you how many times `-v` was used.

+> Tip: With clap 3, it is possible to combine the builder and derive approaches.
+For example, [`clap::Args::augment_args_for_update`](https://docs.rs/clap/3/clap/trait.Args.html#tymethod.augment_args_for_update) can be used to flatten a derived list of arguments into a builder-based `App`.

 ## Command and argument case